What is Harm OCD?

 - what if he didn’t remember?

-We could have gone round in circles for the duration of every session, and his Harm OCD would remain the same or intensify.
+We could have gone around in circles for every session, and his Harm OCD would remain the same or intensified.
 Instead, I explained the nature of doubt and uncertainty in OCD.

-I cannot know for sure that I will not hurt someone in the future, but I know that I do not intend to.
+I cannot know that I will not hurt someone in the future, but I do not intend to.
 I can leave the thought alone.
-However, if you are plagued with doubt, uncertainty, and the false belief that the thoughts must reflect on you, you cannot leave the thought alone.
+However, you cannot leave the thought alone if you are plagued with doubt, uncertainty, and the false belief that the thoughts must reflect on you.
 Yet.
 With the correct treatment, you will.

 How do I know my thoughts are OCD and that I won’t act on them?

-In my clinical practice, this is the question I am asked the most by people with OCD when the content of the thoughts is disturbing to the person.
+In my clinical practice, this is the question I am asked the most by people with OCD when the content of their thoughts is disturbing to the person.

 I shall try to pre-empt and address the most common concerns by answering the following.